-However, it’s worth noting that there will only be two license holders.
+However, it’s worth noting that there will only be two license holders for CT online poker.
 In contrast, New Jersey has four license holders, so there are more sites for players to choose from.
 With fewer options in Connecticut, players will be less spread out.
 So, even though it’s a smaller state, Connecticut poker laws should result in more concentrated player pools and, therefore, more action at all levels.

 Cash games will always be busy simply because they’re on-demand.
 In other words, you can sit down and play whenever you like.
 Basically, there are no start and stop times like poker tournaments.
 This is appealing to players on a tight schedule.
 For those that like to ante up in cash games, you can expect a decent selection of Hold’em and Omaha tables.
 There may be other variants on offer, such as Stud and Draw.
 However, in general, there will be Hold’em and Omaha games with blinds starting at $0.01/$0.02.

 SNGs come in two main forms: standard and lottery-style.
 Standard SNGs cost $0.50+ and come in a variety of formats, including full-ring, six-max, heads-up, turbo, and super turbo.
 Lottery-style SNGs are either three or four-handed games with random prize pools.
 If, for example, PokerStars CT goes live, these SNGs will be called Spin & Go and feature prize pools topping $1 million.
 At 888Poker Connecticut, they’ll be called Blast and offer prizes worth up to $300,000.